 Physiotherapy is similar to Western medicine in its approach to healing.
 It works extensively on the affected area, focusing on strengthening and maximising the function of that body part.
 It does not consider the whole body, although a physiotherapist will also conduct an assessment of any pre-existing health conditions and lifestyle before beginning treatment.

 Physiotherapy believes in the ability of specific exercises or actions to heal and strengthen the body, while osteopathy believes in enabling the body to heal itself.

 What is cranial osteopathy?

-Cranial osteopathy focus exclusively on the head and neck, although sometimes may also involve the spine.
+Cranial osteopathy focuses exclusively on the head and neck, although sometimes may also involve the spine.
 It is a gentle form of treatment that uses touch and massage on specific points of the head and neck, to release stress and reduce pain in the body.

 Cranial osteopathy is also useful as a treatment for those who do not enjoy massage or are sensitive to touch.
-It can be relaxing and stress-releasing, and is a good way to improve overall wellness.
+It can be relaxing and stress-releasing and is a good way to improve overall wellness.

 How does it work?